ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 1.16.
 Macros
 ------------

-Often, in the world of the 3270 emulation, the term of “Macro” brings together two separate concepts.
+In the world of the 3270 emulation, the term of “Macro” brings together two separate concepts.
 The first one designates the recording of a sequence of repetitive actions that the user wishes to automate such as for example a signon process, the second designates a complex dialogue between the terminal and an application running on the mainframe side.
 This second category often requires the usage of a programming language to develop an executable module that operates from the workstation in partnership with the 3270 emulator.

-This section disusses the answer to the first concept, the second one being developed in chapters :ref:`“Web Modernisation VIRTEL Scenarios” <#_V457UG_virtel_scenarios>`.
+This section disusses the answer to the first concept, the second one is discussed in the section :ref:`“Web Modernisation VIRTEL Scenarios” <#_V457UG_virtel_scenarios>`.

 By pressing the REC button on the VIRTEL Web Access toolbar, the user can start recording a sequence of keystrokes.
 A second click on the REC button terminates the recording and allows the user to assign a name to the macro which has